dedenistiawan/Statistical-comparison-of-multiple-algorithms/README.md

-# scmamp Statistical comparison of multiple algorithms
+# Statistical comparison of multiple algorithms
 Given a matrix with results of different algorithms for different problems, the package uses statistical tests and corrections to assess the differences between algorithms.